AmanyNabil/Image_Processing_API/README.md

 > > The target of this project is to display the image with the requested width and height and if this image was resized before so display it without needing to resize it again.

+> > This App Developed using  Nodejs, Typescript, Postgres And Express And the tools used for testing are Jasmine and Suppertest

 > > ## _Images available_
 > >
 > > - encenadaport.jpg